richheller/network-lab-richardheller/labs/eigrp/unequal_cost_load_balancing/README.md

 The variance command allows EIGRP to install additional paths into the routing table as long as their metric is within the configured multiple of the best path

-This demonstrates how EIGRP can perform unequal cost load balancing, unlike OSPF which only supports equal-cost load balancing.
+This lab shows how EIGRP can take advantage of multiple paths, even when their costs are different, by using the variance command.

 <img width="534" height="128" alt="image" src="https://github.com/user-attachments/assets/b0f81ca7-837f-449a-8ba3-60640ee6d389" />